cassidybargell/election_analytics/posts/week_2.md

 <hr>

 **A t-value close to zero would indicate that the correlation modelled might be due to random chance.
-A |t-value| of > 2 is often used as a minimum in order to reject the null hypothesis, which is that there is no true correlation between the variables.*
+An absolute t-value of > 2 is often used as a minimum in order to reject the null hypothesis, which is that there is no true correlation between the variables.*

-***The mean outsampled error is found by taking the average difference between the estimates created by the model and the true outcomes.
+**The mean outsampled error is found by taking the average difference between the estimates created by the model and the true outcomes.
 This is done by leaving out 8 elections from the data, modelling it, and then comparing the subsequent predictions produced with the true values.
 This is repeated 1,000 times, and then the overall average is found.
 It is ideal to have a small outsample error as it indicates the model fits the data well.*

-****Additional statistical tests for these values can be found on the github for the blog.*
+**Additional statistical tests for these values can be found on the github for the blog.*